tyronyiu/Uni/MGT370/Written_Report.md

 and intend to use in your essay, is paraphrased and in text references provided accurately using Harvard Referencing System.

 ## Apple and their migration from being a producer to service provider

-The smartphone market has seen incredible growth at first, but as the marginal benefit from *upgrading* their phone declined, so did the sales of smartphone producers.
-The accessibility of technology allowed many new entries into the market and the oligopolic smartphone market has become one, moving towards a wider range of products, giving customers more choice, which is good.
+The smartphone market has seen incredible growth in its beginnings, everybody had to get one, but as the marginal benefit from *upgrading* a phone declined, due to a lack of innovation and technological limitations, so did the sales.
+The accessibility of technology allowed many new entries into the market and the oligopolic smartphone market has become one of monopolistic competition and finally more homogenous in terms of the product.

+Apple, as a smartphone selling company, has experienced mentioned changes in the smartphone market environemnt first hand, was influenced by them and based changes to be made that concern the internal company, on such *macro* trends.

 On the other hand, the many smartphone manufacturers that have been enjoying near monopolistic competition for many years, are seeing themselves in troubling